 Tonight, we’ll all dine on the leftover pizza which I made yesterday with a new salad I’ll make today.
 Overall, with as much as we’ve already completed, the day won’t be much busier than most.
 Thanks, Richard, for an excellent stay in your beautiful home!

 Tom feels more comfortable leaving for the airport earlier rather than later.
-I’m fine with that since it is an international flight after all and I’ll have more time to upload a new post while we’re waiting.
+I’m OK with that since it is an international flight after all, and I’ll have more time to upload a new post while we’re waiting.

 We’ll be back tomorrow with some favorite Nevada photos and our goodbyes once again to the USA as we continue on our “new normal.”
 We can’t stop smiling.